polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 are irrelevant, since the default password logic of Magic is never applied once you've configured your Magic app to function according to the above recipe.
-This allows you to still apply (most) of the default auth parts to your users, such as locking them out, imprison them, impersonate them, etc - See the video documentation for the _"Auth"_ menu item to understand what this is.
+This allows you to still apply (most) of the default auth parts to your users, such as locking them out, imprison them, impersonate them, etc - See the video documentation for the _"Auth"_ menu item to understand what this implies.
 The one thing that will _not_ work though is the ability send a user a _"forgot password link"_, etc for obvious reasons - Since Magic no longer is responsible for maintaining your users' passwords, but rather your Windows Active Directory Controller.